Starbucks: Nadler-Tushman Analysis Report (Assessment)

 Resources

-Starbucks was accused by the Workers’ Union for unfair labour practices and unfair pay scales as noted on the Union’s official website.
+Starbucks was accused by the Workers’ Union for unfair labor practices and unfair pay scales as noted on the Union’s official website.
 Starbucks’ inability to settle the accusations in a timely manner seems to be a direct contradiction to one of its guiding principles of providing “a great work environment and treat each other with respect and dignity” (Starbucks, 2006).
-The labour force is the Company’s most important asset.
+The labor force is the Company’s most important asset.
 They need to take better care of it.

-Other resources Starbucks draws on include excellent market exposure, a highly recognizable brand and a consistent experience for customers.
+Other resources Starbucks draws on include excellent market exposure, a highly recognizable brand, and a consistent experience for customers.
 Starbucks managers seem to be well trained and staff basically understand the company branding strategy.
-It is the quality of the coffee, the service and the atmosphere of the coffee shops that is the key to their popularity.
+It is the quality of the coffee, the service, and the atmosphere of the coffee shops that is the key to their popularity.

-In the past Starbucks has been slow to respond to changing environments, sometimes inaccessible to employees and their concerns and culturally insensitive when moving into a new area.
+In the past Starbucks has been slow to respond to changing environments, sometimes inaccessible to employees and their concerns, and culturally insensitive when moving into a new area.
 However, the company has shown that it is a “learning organization” and made changes needed, albeit sometimes a little slowly.
-Top management dictates the policy at every outlet, but does not handle staffing, operations or choices made concerning stock.
+Top management dictates the policy at every outlet but does not handle staffing, operations or choices made concerning stock.
 These decisions are left to the local managers.

 Starbucks retail employees seem well trained and reasonably happy.
-There is no pressure for speed, but employees are expected to be friendly, deliver quality and keep the premises clean and inviting.
+There is no pressure for speed, but employees are expected to be friendly, deliver quality, and keep the premises clean and inviting.
 Most retail outlets succeed in this.
-Starbucks is more successful in recruiting needed employees partly because the premises are so welcoming and the quality of the products make complaints rare.
+Starbucks is more successful in recruiting needed employees partly because the premises are so welcoming and the quality of the products makes complaints rare.
 In foreign markets, such as China and Japan, the company has shown that it has learned to carefully consider the cultures within which they operate.
-There are many fewer problems with cultural faux-pas than in the past.
+There are many fewer problems with cultural faux pas than in the past.
 Starbucks hires staff among university students, so there is some turnover.
 However, they are flexible about scheduling in respect for the needs of their employees.
 In all, the stores are pleasant places to work.

 Employee turnover is also discouraged by Starbucks’ stock option plan known as the Bean Stock Plan.
 Implemented in August of 1991, the plan made Starbucks the only private company to offer stock options unilaterally to all employees.
 After one year, employees may join a 401 (k) plan.
 There is a vesting period of five years; it starts one year after the option is granted, then vests the employee at 20 percent every year.
 In addition, every employee receives a new stock-option award each year, and a new vesting period begins.
-This plan required getting an exemption from the Securities and Exchange Commission, since any company with more than 500 shareholders has to report its financial performance publicly-a costly process that reveals valuable information to competitors.
+This plan required getting an exemption from the Securities and Exchange Commission since any company with more than 500 shareholders has to report its financial performance publicly-a costly process that reveals valuable information to competitors.

 All of Starbucks’ employees have to go through extensive training in the first two to four weeks.
 The training includes classes on coffee history, drink preparation, coffee knowledge, customer services, retail skills, and a four-hour workshop called “Brewing the Perfect Cup” (Thompson & Gamble, 1997).
 For management trainees, they would have to attend further classes covering store operations, company policies, information systems, and the basic skills of people management (Thompson & Gamble, 1997).
 Starbucks’ employee training program has contributed directly to the success of the business.

 Perhaps the one place where needs are sometimes not well met are local management.
-The pressures on retail managers is well compensated , but local managers are usually as high as they will go in the organization, so there is not much incentive beyond financial rewards and stability.
+The pressures on retail managers is well compensated, but local managers are usually as high as they will go in the organization, so there is not much incentive beyond financial rewards and stability.
 Starbucks counters this with constant management training to keep a steady supply of managers.
 It is probably the best strategy, considering that operation of the retail outlets bears no relation to any of the functions at the head offices.
 They are two distinctly different and separate operations within the company.
 However, as long as the head office continues to communicate with local managers, it should continue to work.
 So this is one very important output from head office to local retail outlets.
 Communication must stay open and management training must continue.

 The informal organization in Starbucks is also actually two organizations.
 The head office does the buying and makes all the choices of products to offer retail outlets.
 The solicit input from their local managers, and occasionally make a change based upon this input.
 The local informal organizations are within each of the retail outlets.
 Some local managers share bonuses with their employees.
-Generally the relationship between the local managers and their staff are quite friendly, as managers always actually work in the outlet.
-Teamwork is mandated from above, but willingly embraced at the retail level.
+Generally, the relationship between the local managers and their staff are quite friendly, as managers always actually work in the outlet.
+Teamwork is mandated from above but willingly embraced at the retail level.

 Management tasks are the usual of recruiting, training, ordering, scheduling, resolving problems with employees and the occasional customer, and handling the books and banking.
 Employee tasks require some training, which is given and paid.
 Some employees only serve at the register and clean the premises.
 Others are trained “Baristas” and make all the fancy drinks.
 Most employees are trained in all areas eventually.
 All employees are trained to deal with customers in as friendly a manner as possible.
 It is a very relaxed atmosphere.

-The most important outputs to the organization beyond the relationships with their employees are their connections with customers and the delivery of a consistently high quality product.
-This is handled very well by the well trained employees.
+The most important outputs to the organization beyond the relationships with their employees are their connections with customers and the delivery of a consistently high-quality product.
+This is handled very well by the well-trained employees.
 In addition, since speed of service is not considered critical, employees do not feel pressured to terminate conversations quickly.
 While there are rush hours, generally before work in the mornings, and at lunch hours, customers are not usually in a hurry.
-These factors may be the most important outputs, because they establish the brand as representing good coffee in a welcoming atmosphere.
+These factors may be the most important outputs because they establish the brand as representing good coffee in a welcoming atmosphere.
 As Benne Peto, HR director of Starbucks, explains: “The Starbucks experience is more than just the coffee itself.
-It is a whole experience you get when you come into a store – the one-on-one connection you should get with the managers and [staff] in store.
+It is a whole experience you get when you come into a store – the one-on-one connection you should get with the managers and [staff] in-store.
 It is the whole environment.” (www.starbucks.com)

 References